manuelbomi/Data-Engineering--Elasticsearch-Logstash-Kibana-Network-on-Linux-Installation-and-Operationalizing/README.md

   - http://localhost:9600/

+Example output is displayed below:

 ![image](https://github.com/user-attachments/assets/b24b4d4b-67a7-43f3-8a14-382809aaa01f)

 #### Browsers can also be used to render the content of the Logstash’s access_log file.
 To do that, use the command below on the browser:

   - http://localhost:9600/logstash*/_search

+Example output is shown below:

 ![image](https://github.com/user-attachments/assets/c308d804-135a-45ec-b641-18b01abcb674)